-Calibrate before you start using the Lightwave Component Analyzer, or return to EE measurement mode, as described in "Returning to Electrical Measurements" on page 98 to calibrate.
+Calibrate before you start using the Lightwave Component Analyzer, or return to EE measurement mode, as described in "Returning to Electrical Measurements" on page 94 to calibrate.

-NOTE he ECal module before connecting the ECal module to the RF ports A or B of the LCA test set .
-NOTE 1 c Ve recommend you use the torque spanner (Agilent part number 8710- 764, 0.90 Nm, 8 lbin) supplied with the optical test set to tighten all RF connections during the calibration.
-1 2 3 4 5 Set your measurement parameters.
-From the "Calibration" menu, select "Calibration Wizard".
-Select "Use Electronic Calibration", and click [Next&gt;].
-Make sure "Show Advanced Settings" is selected.
-Select "2 Port Ecal", and click [Next&gt;].
-On two-port network analyzers select port 2 as "selected 2nd port".
-On 4-port network analyzers select port 4 as "selected 2nd port".

-- 6. Select the appropriate Cal Kit for each port, or "ECal Thru as Unknown". - 7.
+When using the ECal Module, we recommend you connect the RF cable to the ECal module before connecting the ECal module to the RF ports A or B of the LCA test set .

+We recommend you use the torque spanner (Agilent part number 8710-1764, 0.90 Nm, 8 lb.-in) supplied with the optical test set to tighten all RF connections during the calibration.

+- 1. Set your measurement parameters. - 2.
+From the "Calibration" menu, select "Calibration Wizard". - 3.
+Select "Use Electronic Calibration", and click [Next>]. - 4.
+Make sure "Show Advanced Settings" is selected. - 5.
+Select "2 Port Ecal", and click [Next>].
+On two-port network analyzers select port 2 as "selected 2nd port". - On 4-port network analyzers select port 4 as "selected 2nd port". - 6.
+Select the appropriate Cal Kit for each port, or "ECal Thru as Unknown". - 7.
 Make sure "Do Orientation" is selected, and click [Next >]. - 8.
 Connect the ECal module and RF cable you will be using to connect to your DUT between the Port A and Port B.